Cornell-CS5454-Fall2014/i-am-here-server/README.md

 The server-side component for the "I am here" app.
 It is designed to interact with an "I am here" mobile app and track the number of people who currently present at the Cornell Tech campus.
-It uses an Occupancy model to track the occupancy.
+It uses an Occupancy model to track occupants.
 An occupancy entry contains:

     1. id
     2. the occupant's name